 - Antacids to help neutralize stomach acid.

-- H2 receptor blockers to reduce stomach acid.
+- H2 receptor blockers to help reduce stomach acid.

-- Proton pump inhibitors (PPIs) to reduce and block stomach acid production.
+- Proton pump inhibitors (PPIs) to help reduce and block stomach acid production.

 Your doc might prescribe a stronger medication if OTC treatments don’t do the trick.